SHOWING 1 - 1 OF 1 RESULTS

 To keep up to date with North Dakota road conditions, download the North Dakota Department of Transportation (NDDOT) Mobile Travel Information App.
 Grand Forks AFB service members and their families will want to understand their state’s laws on registration and licensing before moving to a new state.
 Visit the USA.gov Motor Vehicle Services page for links to state-specific websites.
 Other useful transportation related facts and information such as drivers license application/renewal, statewide construction projects, road conditions and more can be found on North Dakota Department of Transportation

 State laws vary when it comes to motor vehicle insurance requirements, licensing and registration.
 The term vehicle generally includes automobiles, motorcycles, vans, trailers and boats regularly parked or garaged overnight.
 Service members and their families will want to understand their state’s laws on registration and licensing before moving to Grand Forks.
-For more information regarding North Dakota’s state laws visit the Governors Highway Safety Association website.
+For more information regarding North Dakota’s state laws visit the Governor's Highway Safety Association webpage.

 Firearms: Grand Forks has strict firearms laws; please check for the latest informational updates at Century Code North Dakota Attorney General on ND gun laws and those in the states you will pass through on your way to Grand Forks Air Force Base ND.
 Weapons registration (AF Form 1314/DD Form 2760) is MANDATORY for all personnel living on GFAFB.
 You MUST register your privately owned firearm (POF) ASAP or within 72 hours of purchase/or arrival to the installation.